Car insurance

 • Accidental damage to your car (even if it’s your fault)

-Some comprehensive policies also cover personal injury as standard, but this isn’t always the case, so always check the policy schedule and add it as an extra benefit if required.
+* Some comprehensive policies may also cover personal injury, so check the policy schedule before adding as an extra benefit.

-Some extra benefits come as standard with a comprehensive policy, but others you’ll have to pay more for, so it’s worth comparing details before choosing a policy.
+Some extra benefits come as standard with a comprehensive policy, but you’ll have to pay more for others, so it’s worth comparing details before choosing a policy.

 The sort of extra benefits on offer are: